xmihol00/visual_calc/README.md

 ```

 ## Requirements
-The application was run and tested on a linux environment, so we cannot guarantee it working on other operating systems.
+The application was run and tested on a linux environment, so we cannot guarantee it fully working on other operating systems.
+The demo application should be able to run on most platforms, however.

 We mainly use common python libraries for machine learning and image pre-processing, install these with
 ```